 I felt a bit dizzy and just went back to the hotel to sleep it off.
 After 4 hours of sleep – I was much better.
 No more dizziness and I could enjoy the rest of the trip.
 I would rate this experience as an 8/10.

 I was a lot more confident going into this one given my last experience was better.
 I just didn’t want to bleed this time though.
 At the first dive site, we had to wait for about 30 minutes.
-But the good thing was that we didn’t have to put on the wet suit before-hand and it was much more comfortable to wait.
-I did a bit of swimming and snorkeling around the boat along with my friends while we waited for the first dive.
+But thankfully, we didn’t have to put on the wet suit before-hand and it was much more comfortable to wait.
+I swam and snorkeled around the boat with my friends, while we waited for the first dive.

 The instructor was a lot of fun.
 He took me and my friends along for the training.
 He knew a bit of Hindi and was singing Hindi songs for us.
 The gear was much better than the ones I had used in India and Sri Lanka and it took only five minutes to get the hang of it.
 The first dive was supposed be to a depth of 6m and the second dive would take us to 8m.
 I was happy to see that progression was gradual and unlike what I had experienced in Sri Lanka.

 The first dive was incredible.
-We went into the water slowly and steadily – descending at our own pace.
+We went into the water slowly and steadily, descending at our own pace.
 I felt no pressure whatsoever on my sinuses and the whole experience was much more comfortable.
 The dive was almost 25 minutes long.
 The sense of calm in the water coupled with the beautiful Mediterranean waters was incredible.
-When we got out – I didn’t feel tired, rather I was recharged for the 2nd dive later in the evening.
+The dive did not tire me out, rather I was recharged for the 2nd dive later in the evening.

 The 2nd site was even more spectacular.
-We again had to wait for our turn but we felt as if we could wait all day – with such beauty all around us.
-The 2nd dive was about the same length of time and we went a bit deeper this time.
+It was about the same duration but we went a bit deeper this time.
 I faced no issues at all and was very comfortable throughout the dive.
-What both dives had in common was the feeling of weightlessness, silence and a meditative sort of state that I was able to reach during the dive.
+There was this feeling of weightlessness and silence that I had been seeking throughout all my diving experiences.

-The experience in Turkey was the best Scuba experience I have had in my life till now and I rate it 10/10.
+The experience in Turkey was the best Scuba diving experience I have had till now and I’d rate it 10/10.
 The instructors were very professional, the equipment was top-notch and the overall experience of the cruise was incredible.

 This post has been contributed by a special guest – my husband, Ankit 😊